egre55/egre55.github.io/_posts/2019-01-24-system-properties-uac-bypass.md

 ![procmon]({{ site.url }}/images/procmon.png){: .center-image }

 ### Auto-elevating binaries are a good source of bypasses for Windows User Account Control (UAC).
-The "SystemPropertiesAdvanced.exe" and other SystemProperties* binaries can be used to bypass UAC on Windows Server 2019.
+"SystemPropertiesAdvanced.exe" and other SystemProperties* binaries can be used to bypass UAC on Windows Server 2019.

 The built-in findstr utility can be used to confirm whether the manifest within the binary is set to auto-elevate: